 If you are concerned about statements that have been made, either as a franchisor or franchisee, please contact us.
 The Franchising Code of Conduct sets out various dispute resolution procedures in addition to what is otherwise set out in a Franchise Agreement.

 The content of this article is general information only and does not constitute legal advice.
-If you have any questions about franchising, please feel free to contact Steven Polyichanin, Partner by email or on (08) 8221 6162.
+If you have any questions about franchising, please feel free to contact Peter Charatsis, Partner by email or on (08) 8221 6162.